eksctl-io/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

 > Experimental features are not stable and their command name and flags
 > may change.

-The most important ingredient using `gitops apply` is your config repository (which includes your workload manifests, etc).
+The most important ingredient using `gitops enable profile` is your config repository (which includes your workload manifests, etc).
 You can start with an empty repository and push that to Git, or use the one you intend to deploy to the cluster.